-As far back as I can remember I was always told that the scent of lavender helps induce sleep.
-Is this just an old wive's tale or does lavender help you sleep?
+As far back as I can remember I was always told that the scent of lavender in a room, or a dab of lavender oil on a pillow, helps induce sleep.
+But is this just an old wive's tale or does it really work?

 I had pretty much forgotten about the link between lavender and sleep until recently when a member of my family bought me a lavender spray as a present, which is to be applied to my pillow before sleep.

 The answer is yes.
 According to a study at Southampton University, England, lavender can increase your sleep quality by 20%.
-This study took a group of 10 people; 5 were exposed to lavender during sleep and the other 5 people were exposed to almond oil as a placebo.
+Although only a small study, which took place among a group of 10 people, 5 were exposed to lavender during sleep and the other 5 people were exposed to almond oil as a placebo.
 The 5 people exposed to lavender reported a 20% overall better sleep experience.

-But Can Lavender Make You Sleep?
+But Can Lavender Actually Make You Fall Asleep?

-So lavender is effectively a natural relaxant; of which there are many others of course, including camomile tea which contains similar mood relaxing properties.
+So lavender is effectively a natural relaxant, of which there are many others of course, including camomile tea which contains similar mood relaxing properties.
 Even burning incense in your room will induce a relaxed state of mind.

 For those who endure serious bouts of bad sleep, lavender is not going to be a magic solution; you won’t pass out from the smell as soon as your head hits the pillow.
 But it won’t hurt to have the scent around you to help you relax and slip into a sleepy state.
 So can lavender help you sleep?
 Yes it can.
 It's not a myth!